TimothyDJones/til/Flask_Notes.md

 - [Flask-SQLAlchemy](https://github.com/pallets-eco/flask-sqlalchemy/) - [SQLAlchemy](https://www.sqlalchemy.org/) support for Flask.

 ### Flask-SQLAlchemy
-To install Flask-SQLAlchemy, the [greenlet] library must be installed.
-This library must be compiled from source and it requires the **C++** compiler on the host system:
+To install Flask-SQLAlchemy, the [greenlet](https://github.com/python-greenlet/greenlet) concurrency library must be installed.
+This library (greenlet) must be compiled from source and it requires the **C++** compiler on the host system:
 - CentOS/Rocky Linux:  `gcc-c++`
 - Ubuntu/Debian Linux:  `g++`